imendizabal/LibreVerter/README.md

 # Who are we making this for?
 Our ideal customer profile is:
 A “solar as a service” provider.
 Responsible for through life maintenance.
 Because:
-1. They are able to buy WattWells via individual customer orders.
+1. They are able to buy LibreVerters via individual customer orders.
 2. Their interests are aligned with selling as many systems as possible, as well as being able to maintain the systems at low cost.
 Repair and re-use are essential.
 3. They are regularly buying inverter systems.
 4. They are likely to be a relatively small company, maybe 10-50 people, with big buying power via their customers.